MaxTianwen/WEB322_Assignment/README.md

 In content-service.js, configure the connection to PostgreSQL using the pg package and Neon.tech credentials.

 2. Refactor Functions:
 Replace all JSON-based data handling with PostgreSQL queries.
-Here are some examples:

 3. CRUD Operations:
 All CRUD routes (GET, POST, PUT, DELETE) have been updated to interact with the PostgreSQL database.

-4. Routes Refactoring
+4. Routes Refactoring:
 GET /articles: Fetches all articles from the PostgreSQL database.
 GET /categories: Fetches all categories from the PostgreSQL database.
 POST /articles/add: Adds a new article to the database.
 PUT /articles/:id: Updates an article in the database.
 DELETE /articles/:id: Deletes an article from the database.

+5. PGadmin 4:
+Adding data to the database can be done either using JS or by converting json file to .csv and adding in PGadmin4

 ## Running the Server